AdobeDocs/experience-platform.en/help/query-service/use-cases/activity-analysis-with-adobe-target.md

 ## Getting started

 For each of the following use cases, a parameterized SQL query example is provided as a template for you to customize.
-Provide parameters wherever you see `{ }` in the SQL examples for the dataset, eVar, event, or time frame you are interested in evaluating.
+Provide parameters wherever you see `{ }` in the SQL examples that you are interested in evaluating.

 ## High-level partial XDM field mapping